The Five C’s Of Mortgage Underwriting Leading To Clear To Close

 • compensating factors

 The riskier the loan, the more compensating factors should be presented with the file.
 The loan officer should prescreen the loan for risk and compensating factors.
 Loan Officers should always be looking for the big picture.
 They should weigh all factors the way the underwriter will.
+By evaluating these Five C’s, lenders can make informed decisions about approving a mortgage application and what terms and interest rates to offer the borrower.
+Borrowers should improve their standing in these areas to increase their chances of securing a favorable mortgage loan.

-Processing And Underwriting The Five C’s Of Mortgage Underwriting Leading To Clear To Close
+Processing and Underwriting The Five C’s of Mortgage Underwriting Leading To Clear-to-Close

 • credit